michaelklishin/neocons/README.md

 language](http://docs.neo4j.org/chunked/stable/cypher-query-lang.html)
 support, 1.6 is the minimum recommended versions because Cypher is supported by the REST API directly without any plugins.
-Some features (in Cypher in particular) may be specific to later version.
+Some features (in Cypher in particular) may be specific to a later version.
 We recommend using the most recent stable release.
 Neocons is actively tested against bleeding edge Neo4J Server snapshots and we try to support important new features before stable server releases come out.